alinaavanesyan/alina/pages/projects/plant-insect-interaction.md

 **Advisor**: <a href="http://homepages.uc.edu/~culleyt/CulleyLab.html">Dr. Theresa Culley</a>,
 Professor, Department of Biological Sciences, University of Cincinnati

-In my dissertation I explored the interactions between insect herbivores and their host plants within the context of invasion ecology.
+In my dissertation at the University of Cincinnati I explored the interactions between insect herbivores and their host plants within the context of invasion ecology.
 Specifically, I was interested in the potential impact of generalist insects on the successful spread of exotic plants.
 Using a grasses-grasshoppers model, I combined behavioral and molecular approaches to explore (1) tolerant and resistant responses of native and exotic grasses to herbivory by grasshoppers, and (2) grasshopper feeding preferences on these plants.
 I conducted laboratory and field experiments at two research centers (University of Cincinnati and University of Maryland) to explore whether plant responses to different insect populations were similar, and whether the insects acted in the same way.

 As part of my dissertation, I developed a new PCR-based method for accurate detection of plant meals from grasshopper guts, which had not been described in experimental studies.
 This method was